 - Five dollars ($5) from every hunting and trapping licence sold is directed into the Wildlife Enhancement Fund; and

 - Monies collected from restitution is directed to the Fish and Wildlife Enhancement Fund for managing fisheries and wildlife resources.

 Mandate of the FWEF

 Manitoba Agriculture and Resource Development administers the Fund.
 The FWEF is overseen by two Subcommittees: the Fish Enhancement Subcommittee and the Wildlife Enhancement Subcommittee.
 These subcommittees are responsible for reviewing all applications and for making recommendations on all fisheries and wildlife initiatives that seek funding for fish and wildlife enhancement initiatives.

 A Fish Enhancement Initiative means:

-- a project or program to conserve or increase fish populations;
+- projects or programs that conserve or increase fish populations;

-- a project or program to protect, manage or restore fish habitats;
+- projects or programs that protect, manage or restore fish habitats;

 - angler education programs; and

 - the acquisition, by purchase, lease or other means, of property or an interest in property in order to protect a critical fish habitat.